-Dispite Ajmal’s desire to shut down hate speech through sensorship (does he want blasphemy laws?
+Dispite Ajmal’s desire to shut down hate speech through censorship (does he want blasphemy laws?
 I don’t know his views on that), it’s Ruqaiya that brings in a different view:

 Ruqaiya – I think here the biggest issue is how socially acceptable it is, and I think that it’s not something that can necessarily be changed by legislation.
 If anything it makes Islamophobes* feel like, well, we’re really marginalised now, we’re the victims, we can’t speak our minds and our freedom of speech has been ruined.

 Some sense at last [barring the use of ‘Islamophobes’].
-Except that I would add that critics of Islam will not only feel theire freedom of speech has been infringed, it very much will have been.
+Except that I would add that critics of Islam will not merely ‘feel’ their freedom of speech has been infringed, it very much has been.
 Do the religious really want to get to the point where their hate filled texts can’t be quoted, preeched, for fear of being charged with a hate crime?

 Oh, and yes, we can’t have someone else competeing in the victimhood arena.

-Ruqaiya – But real issue her is how socially acceptable it is, and it’s the fact that these politicians are coming out, they’re insinuating very Islamophobic things.
+Ruqaiya – … it’s the fact that these politicians are coming out, they’re insinuating very Islamophobic things.
 They’re stereotyping us.
 They are making sweeping generalisations. … It’s about taking care and being accountable.

 Ajmal – This is a challenge for the BBC and all other channels: stop using the term ‘Islamic’ and ‘Islamist’ before describing a terrorist.
 Call them a criminal.
 Call them any other names.
 If you can do that we can win he fight and we will win that fight together. ..
 [Victoria – Why will that help?] … Because it becomes a subliminal message in the minds of people.
 The moment Islam is mentioned they think about terrorism.

 Will you stop using ‘Islamophobia’?
 For which there’s actually a more rational reason for dropping?
-Only you do realise that the subliminal message of the term ‘Islamophobia’ is that any criticism of Islam is haterd of Muslims.
+Only, you do realise that the subliminal message of the term ‘Islamophobia’ is that any criticism of Islam is haterd of Muslims, right?